Apipie/apipie-rails/PROPOSAL_FOR_RESPONSE_DESCRIPTIONS.md

 * Full backward compatibility with the existing DSL
 * Minimal implementation effort
 * Enough expressiveness to support common use cases
 * Optional integration of the DSL with advanced JSON generators (such as Grape-Entity)
+* Allowing developers to easily verify that actual responses match the response declarations

 ## Approach